spectrochempy/spectrochempy/docs/source/index.rst

 4. Import functions to read data from experiments or modelling programs ...
 5. Display functions such as ``print``, ``plot`` ...
 6. Export functions to ``csv``, ``xls`` ...
-7. Preprocessing funtions such as baseline correction, automatic subtraction and many more ...
+7. Preprocessing functions such as baseline correction, masking bad data, automatic subtraction and many more ...
 8. Exploratory analysis such as ``svd``, ``pca``, ``mcr_als``, ``efa``...

 .. warning::